Best Plus Size Knee Braces for Men and Women [XL to 6XL]

 Overall, these are excellent knee compression sleeves if you’re looking for the most support a sleeve can offer.
 They still don’t quite reach the level of a hinged knee brace in terms of stability, but there is definitely great value here for those who are looking to reduce knee pain and inflammation, particular men.

 The McDavid 422 knee brace can fit either knee and has an extra long sleeve.
 The hinges at the knee provide superior support and protection.
-At only 2 lbs, this brace won’t feel heavy and slow you down during activity.
-Due to the fact that this product isn’t too expensive compared to lots of other health products, most customers find it to be one of the best braces for your money, even though it's slightly more expensive in terms of knee braces.
+At only 2 lbs, this knee and leg braces won’t feel heavy and slow you down during activity.
+Due to the fact that this product isn’t too expensive compared to lots of other health products, most customers find it to be one of the best braces for your money, even though it's slightly more expensive in terms of leg and knee braces.

-The sturdy design means that you’ll get extra support compared to a neoprene brace.
-The extra long sleeve and the adjustability means that accurately sizing of this brace is important, but small adjustments can be made to optimize the fit with your knee.
+If you are looking for non-neoprene plus size knee braces, sturdy design of McDavid 422 means you’ll get extra support compared to a neoprene brace.
+The extra large knee support and the adjustability means that accurately sizing of this brace is important, but small adjustments can be made to optimize the fit with your knee.

 Many people consider this to be one of the classic go-to knee braces for basketball and other sports, and while this is the case, it's still worth noting that McDavid does improve on existing braces with time, which continuously helps assure that you're getting one of the best knee braces.
 Additionally, even though McDavid is a highly popular brand among athletes, they do offer this 422 knee brace in XL and XXL sizes, so it is also available to some of the larger individuals out there.

 Examples of recent improvements with this model include wider hinge arms to aid in strength, but they still maintain the nice lightweight design.
 Also, the bound edges are a really practical feature, as they help prevent skin irritation, and combined with the perforated back panel, these features help increase your level of comfort while wearing the brace.